miniflux/website/content/docs/webhooks.md

 HTTP Authentication
 -------------------

 Miniflux supports HTTP Basic Authentication.
-This allows you to password protect the webhook URLs on your web server so that only you and Miniflux can access them.
+This allows you to password-protect the webhook URLs on your web server so that only you and Miniflux can access them.

-You may provide a username and password via the following URL format: `https://username:password@webhook.example.org/`
+You may provide a username and password via the following URL format: `https://username:password@webhook.example.org/`.

 New Entries Event Request
 -------------------------